1/28/2025

 President and Chief Executive Officer

-still very optimistic and positive about the outlook.
-And on the residual side, Keaton, I would just say our, we've got a great team that handles the residuals that come out of a sawmill.
-And we've got supply arrangements into, you know, consuming pulp mills in the various areas that we operate in.
+So I think we're still very optimistic and positive about the outlook.
+And on the residual side, Keaton, I would just say we've got a great team that handles the residuals that come out of a sawmill, and we've got supply arrangements into consuming pulp mills in the various areas that we operate in.
 It's challenging.
-You know, I feel like every year I see lower and lower residual costs as pulp markets continue to dry up.
-But, you know, there are, like Wayne said, there are a number of new technologies coming, whether it's, you know, bioplastics or sustainable aviation fuel or pellets or, you know, Drax has got this, you know, carbon capture and storage, BEX project they're working on to spend 12 and a half billion dollars in the south.
-I do think people see an opportunity to utilize low-cost pulp wood in a variety of applications.
-And it's just going to take time for all those facilities to get built.
+I feel like every year I see lower and lower residual costs as pulp markets continue to dry up.
+But there are, like Wayne said, there are a number of new technologies coming, whether it's bioplastics or sustainable aviation fuel or pellets or You know, Drax has got this, you know, carbon capture and storage BEX project they're working on to spend $12.5 billion in the south.
+I do think people see an opportunity to utilize low-cost pulpwood in a variety of applications, and it's just going to take time for all those facilities to get built.

 speaker